DFE-Digital/register-trainee-teachers/app/views/guidance/withdraw_defer_reinstate_or_recommend_a_trainee.md

 You do not need to record in Register when a trainee got a PGCE or completed an undergraduate course.
 You just need to record when they gained QTS or EYTS.

 You can sign into Register to change a trainee’s QTS or EYTS status from within their trainee record.
-You can also chagne the status of multiple trainees at the same time.
+You can also change the status of multiple trainees at the same time.
 Find out [how to change trainee status for QTS or EYTS in bulk](/guidance/bulk-recommend-trainees).

 The DfE will send an email within 3-5 working days to the trainees telling them that their certificates are available to download from the Access your Teacher Qualifications service.